ibm-cloud-docs/solution-tutorials/mean-stack.md

      node server.js
   ```

-## Create a Compose for MongoDB database on Bluemix
+## Create a Compose for MongoDB database on IBM Cloud

-In this step we will create a Compose for MongoDB database on Bluemix.
+In this step we will create a Compose for MongoDB database on the cloud.

-1. Set your Cloud Foundry CLI tool's API endpoint to Bluemix
+1. Set your Cloud Foundry CLI tool's API endpoint to the IBM cloud
   ```sh
      bx api https://api.ng.bluemix.net
   ```
-2. Login to Bluemix via the command line
+2. Login to the IBM cloud via the command line
   ```sh
      bx login
   ```